-Entry Criteria: Students must have gained at least "Achieved" grading in all assessments at Level 2 Geograph ny OR at the discretion of the TIC Geography.
-NB: It is possible to enter this subject at this level w ith the appr roval of the HOD AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91431 Contemporary Geographic Issue - Drug trafficking in North East Pacific 3 3 91432 Geographic topic at a global scale - Tropical Coral Reefs 3 3 91428 Contemporary event from a Geographic Perspective - Chinese New Year 3 3 91430 Conduct geographic research with consultation - Muriwai vs St Heliers 3 3 01426 How interacting natural processes shape a New Zealand geographic environment - 2 4 the Muriwai Coastal Environment
+Geography Level 3 13GEO Entry Criteria: Students must have gained at least "Achieved" grading in all assessments at Level 2 Geograph OR at the discretion of the TIC Geography.
+NB: It is possible to enter this subject at this level with the approval of the HOD bhy late we fly Federarella AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits Teacher in Charge: Ms McKee 91431 Contemporary Geographic Issue - Cats as predators 3 3 91432 Geographic topic at a global scale - Tropical Coral Reefs 3 3 91430 Conduct geographic research with consultation - Sustainable Tourism Rotorua 3 5 91426 How interacting natural processes shape a New Zealand geographic environment - the Muriwai Coastal Environment 3 4 91427 How Cultural Processes shape Geographic Environments - Rotorua Tourism Development 3 4 Cultural proc The coastal p A study of glo Geographic r An emphasis or Opportunity to Where does th To further Terti esearch and fieldwork in Rotorua about Sustainable Tourism n Geographic skills and concepts continue to be integrated into the Geography course through sit Scholarship exam for more able students. -